imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 For a full list of Office 365 and Microsoft 365 plans, see [Product IDs supported by the Office Deployment Tool for Click-to-Run](/office365/troubleshoot/installation/product-ids-supported-office-deployment-click-to-run).

 > [!NOTE]
-> The People companion requires the user to have access to a Microsoft 365 plan that includes Teams.
-If the user's plan doesn't include Teams, the app will still be available, but calling and instant messaging functionality will be disabled.
+> The People companion requires a Microsoft 365 plan that includes Teams.
+If Teams isn't included, the app remains available, but calling and instant messaging are disabled.

-## How will Microsoft 365 companion apps get deployed?
+## How are Microsoft 365 companion apps deployed?

 Microsoft 365 companion apps automatically deploy to eligible users according to the [deployment schedule](#what-is-the-deployment-schedule).
 This deployment is part of the Microsoft 365 update process.